feichtingerm/rdmlifesciunivie/rdm_lifesciences_liascript-course_v1.md

 Step 1: Planning
 --------------------
-Data management planning consists of defining the strategy that you plan to use for managing data and documentation generated within the project.
-It is about thinking upfront what’s the best way to avoid problems or unexpected costs related to data management, and set the conditions for your research data to achieve the highest possible impact in science, even after the end of the project.1 One of the most common ways to articulate this strategy is with a data management plan (DMP).
+Data management planning consists of defining the strategy that you will use for managing data and documentation generated within a project.
+It is about considering the best way to avoid problems or unexpected costs related to data management and setting-up your research data to achieve the highest possible impact in science, even after the end of the project.^1^ One of the most common ways to articulate this strategy is with a data management plan (DMP).
 You probably have questions about how to write a DMP, but we will cover that more in the next section.

 Step 2: Collecting
 --------------------
 Data collection is the process where information is gathered about specific variables of interest either using instrumentation or other methods (e.g. questionnaires, patient records).
 While data collection methods depend on the field and research subject, it is important to ensure data quality.
 Data collection could also mean reusing existing data in your project.
-This can either be individual earlier collected datasets, reference data from curated resources or consensus data like reference genomes.^1^ We will talk more about reusing data in just a minute.
+This can either be individual earlier collected datasets, reference data from curated resources, or consensus data like reference genomes.^1^ We will talk more about reusing data in just a minute.

 ![The Upturned Microscope Change the Data](https://upmic.files.wordpress.com/2023/03/comic-14-change-the-data.png?w=650 " [Change the Data by Upturned Microscope](https://upmic.files.wordpress.com/2023/03/comic-14-change-the-data.png?w=650), [CC BY-NC-ND 3.0](https://creativecommons.org/licenses/by-nc-nd/3.0/)")